Evergreen0929/Mid-Term-Project/README.md

 Additionally, pretrained weights with different augmentation are provided [here](https://pan.baidu.com/s/1FDBt87OKZ3mL3Y8YcbnnKw), extracting code: `io3w`, including cutout, mixup, cutmix and cutout-MAE pretraining.

 Comparisons of SwinTransformer and ConvNext are are updated for fianl project.
-UPdate：New weight trained on resized 224×224 cifar100 dataset can be found [here](https://pan.baidu.com/s/1BZh9xam0fhyrSt66R8YXtA), access code `9g30`.
+Update：New weight trained on resized 224×224 cifar100 dataset can be found [here](https://pan.baidu.com/s/1BZh9xam0fhyrSt66R8YXtA), access code `9g30`.

 ## Object Detection
 Faster-RCNN and YOLOV3 are both trained and tested on PASCAL VOC.
 Code in `./easy_detection` and `./YOLOV3` respectively.